 While I’m so happy that my wife and I have raised two well-rounded men of God that can handle all the details of life, I love that they know I’m here.

-Men, your children will have seasons when they need you all the time, and then they will have seasons when they may not require your help as much.
+Men, your children will have seasons when they need you all the time.
+They will have seasons when they may not require your help as much.
 Just because your children may not need you to handle all the details in their life, doesn’t mean they don’t still value your input when they need it.
-Enjoy that you have invested in their lives as they grew up and be ready to run and embrace your children when needed.
+Enjoy that you have invested in their lives as they grew up.
+Be ready to run and embrace your children when needed.

 Sons, you know that Dad stands on guard all the time.
 I’ve got your back and can still run when needed.